Mexico is high desert. This means it is very, very dry. This

 It also means it is a perfect place to shoot a Western!
-That’s

-was also playing Buck.
+he was also playing Buck.
 You guessed it – Harry was the Preacher.

-Cameron Mitchell was the main heavy and I played his nephew, a stupid
+Cameron Mitchell was the main heavy and I played his nephew,

-you just might be a Red-Neck."
+you talk, you just might be a Red-Neck."

-My character's goal was to get Buck's wagon train of slaves to turn
+My character's goal was to get Buck's wagon train of slaves

-to settle farmland out West and live as free people.
+goal was to settle farmland out West and live as free people.

-I had already done one hundred and ten episodes of the television series
+I had already done one hundred and ten episodes of the

-it came to horsemanship, I was a misplaced basketball player, bouncing
+When it came to horsemanship, I was a misplaced basketball player, bouncing

 all over the place.